Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: Related Work

-Efforts in MAT computation have been extensive~\cite{amenta2001power, foskey2003efficient, dey2002approximate, sud2007homotopy, hu2023s3ds, ge2023point2mm, hu2022immat, dou2022coverage, rebain2021deep, wang2022computing}.
-Angle-based filtering methods~\cite{amenta2001power, foskey2003efficient, dey2002approximate, sud2007homotopy} simplify based on the angle formed by a point of MA and its two closest boundary points, preserving local features but compromising original topology. $\lambda$-medial axis methods~\cite{chazal2005lambda, chaussard2011robust} use cumradius of closest points as a pruning criterion but struggle with feature preservation at different scales~\cite{attali2009stability}.
+\textit{Mesh Inputs.} Efforts in MAT computation given the watertight mesh inputs have been extensive~\cite{amenta2001power, guo2023medial, foskey2003efficient, dey2002approximate, sud2007homotopy, hu2023s3ds, ge2023point2mm, hu2022immat, dou2022coverage, rebain2021deep, wang2022computing,liu2024part123,lin2020modeling}.
+Specifically, $\lambda$-medial axis~\cite{chazal2005lambda} define weak feature size as a pruning criterion but struggle with feature preservation at different scales~\cite{attali2009stability}.
 Scale Axis Transform~\cite{miklos2010discrete} excels in spike pruning but is limited by high computational cost and topology disruption.
-Progressive medial axis~\cite{faraj2013progressive} proposes to perform successive edge collapse based on sphere absorption to preserve the topology as well as improve time efficiency.
-Besides, many strategies have been proposed for MAT simplification including Delta Medial Axis (DMA)\cite{marie2016delta}, Bending Potential Ratio pruning\cite{shen2011skeleton}, Erosion Thickness measure~\cite{yan2016erosion}, and voxelization-based $\lambda$-pruning\cite{yan2018voxel}.
-Sun et al.\cite{sun2013medial} propose to control the approximation error through Hausdorff distance.
+Progressive medial axis~\cite{faraj2013progressive} proposes to perform topology-preserved edge collapse based on sphere absorption.
+Many studies have been conducted for MAT simplification using different metrics~\cite{marie2016delta,shen2011skeleton,yan2016erosion,yan2018voxel,sun2013medial, li2015q, pan2019q}.
 Li et al.~\cite{li2015q} propose Q-MAT for highly accurate shape approximation, utilizing a quadratic error metric~\cite{garland1997surface} during simplification.
-However, Q-MAT is limited to 2-manifold surfaces.
-Besides, Q-MAT is sensitive to the quality of MAT initialization.
-Recently, Wang et al.~\cite{wang2022computing} compute MAT with well-preserved geometric features via the Restricted power diagram.
+Despite relatively high approximation accuracy, Q-MAT relies on watertight surfaces.
+It is sensitive to the quality of MAT initialization, as revealed by ~\cite{dou2022coverage}.
+Later, Q-MAT+~\cite{pan2019q}, as a variant of Q-MAT, further introduces more mesh information like shape diameter function to improve the approximation accuracy and robustness of the original Q-MAT method, especially for those sharp features.
+Recently, MATFP~\cite{wang2022computing} is developed to compute MAT with well-preserved geometric features via the Restricted Power Diagram for CAD mesh models.
+Wang et al.~\cite{wang2024mattopo} have also explored addressing the topology preservation issue by employing Restricted Power Diagrams.\\